Santa Rosa Wilderness: Wildlife, vegetation and topography

-The rugged terrain is formed by uplifted blocks of igneous and metamorphic rocks situated between two major tectonic fault zones, the San Andreas and the San Jacinto.
+The rugged terrain is formed by uplifted blocks of igneous and metamorphic rock situated between two major tectonic fault lines, the San Andreas and the San Jacinto Faults.
 Perennial streams erode the steep-walled canyons and support large fan palm oases.
-The Santa Rosa Mountain range and the two faults all trend northwest–southeast and are part of the Peninsular Ranges that extend from Southern California to Baja, Mexico.
+The Santa Rosa Mountain range, in addition to the two faults, all trend northwest–southeast as part of the Peninsular Range that extends from Southern California through Baja California, México.

 Recreation

 The Santa Rosa Wilderness joins wilderness areas in the San Bernardino National Forest along its western border and the designated California State Wilderness in Anza Borrego Desert State Park to the south.

 Recreational activities in the Santa Rosa Wilderness include backpacking, horseback riding, day hiking, and nature study/photography.